 3 Types of Living Expense Budgeting Methods

 There are numerous ways to craft a budget; in fact, we’ve created a guide to cover the different types of budgeting methods.
 One of the keys to effective budgeting is picking a strategy that allows for consistency.
-The following methods could help an individual create a budget.
+The following methods can help an individual create a budget.

 For people who have divided up their expenses into needs and wants, proportional budgets may make sense.
 This is a budgetary strategy where monthly income is divided into three categories:

 Advantages of a proportional budget include that it’s a simple formula, which may make it easier to stick to.
 Plus, it keeps a focus on the big picture, clearly distinguishing between needs and wants.
 It can also be a useful method for people who want to save money in a straightforward way.

 This budget method may not work well for people who are still working on separating needs from wants.
 And, if a person’s needs currently take up more than 50% of income earned, then the 50/30/20 percentage breakdown may work as a goal vs. something that can be fully implemented right away.